 As a real estate investor I ran into problems buying rental properties, because traditional lenders stopped lending to me.
 They said I could not have more than four mortgages and I could not finance fix and flips.
-Those banks and mortgage companies made it sound I had no options.
+Those banks and mortgage companies made it sound as if I had no options.
 The truth was “their company or bank” would not lend to me, not that no one would lend to me.
 Once I found a portfolio lender, I was able to finance over 15 rentals and 20 flips at a time with the same bank.
 The same goes for owner occupants who want to buy a house that needs work.
 As real estate agents we have saved many deals because we convinced a buyer to change to a local bank, after the national bank denied their loan.

 Many banks will not give you another mortgage if you already have four financed properties.
 There are some banks that will finance between four and ten properties, but they have many restrictions.
 Those restrictions include a 25 percent down payment, high credit scores, and no cash out refinance.
 Very few banks will give you a mortgage if you have ten financed properties or more.
 Most banks have restrictions on the number of mortgages they will give to one person because they sell their loans to institutional investors who only buy loans that conform to Fannie Mae guidelines.

 A portfolio lender lends their own money and they do not sell their loans to institutional investors.
 Because portfolio lenders do not have to conform to Fannie Mae guidelines, they will lend on more than four and even more than ten mortgages.
 They also may allow a cash-out refinance and be flexible with many other financing options.
 My portfolio lender does not require a property to be in livable condition to give me a loan.
 Some portfolio lenders do not require an appraisal, they may not require as high of a credit score, and they might not be as concerned with debt-to-income ratios.

 What type of loans does a portfolio lender offer?